angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 The `<input>` field in the template reflects this change and resets to 1 as well.
 This pattern is useful in forms where we want fields to reset to a default state when certain inputs change.

+For this use-case, the full notation with `source` and `computation` is the most straight-forward way: We are not interested in the actual value of `selectedBook`.
+Instead, we just want to reset the value to `1` whenever `selectedBook` changes.
+This is why we separated `source` and `computation`.

 ## Advanced Scenarios for Linked Signals

 ### Nested State Management